JelaniThomas/FinalProjectPhase1/README.md

 ## Key Takeaways
 Based on the analysis, these are the recommendations my team have for starting MicroMovies:
 1. The film script, characters, and theme need to appeal to an international audience.
-2. Micro Movies should do some research on shows, movies or books that could be adapted into a film.
+2. MicroMovies should do some research on shows, movies or books that could be adapted into a film.
 3. In the MicroMovies search, they should prioritze films that are G rated.

 ## Next Steps